nutirition-positions/nutrition-positions.github.io/index.md

 ### Submit Eatery

-Logged in users will also be able to submit new restaurants to the website which will then be subject to approval by site admins before being published.
+Logged in users will also be able to submit new restaurants to the website, which will then be subject to approval by site admins before being published.

 ![](images/submit-eatery-page.png)